-This book has two main aims, reflected in its title and subtitle.
-The first is to provide an intensive introduction to recent work in syntactic theory (more particularly to how the computational component operates within the model of grammar assumed in recent work within the framework of Chomsky's Minimalist Program).
-The second is to provide a description of a range of phenomena in English syntax, making use of minimalist concepts and assumptions wherever possible.
-The book can be seen as a successor to (or updated version of) my (1997a) book Syntactic Theory and the Structure of English.
-There is quite a lot of duplication of material between the earlier book and this one (particularly in the first few chapters), though the present book also contains substantial new material (e.g. on agreement, case, split projections and phases), and the analysis of many phenomena presented in this book differs from that in its predecessor (agreement being handled in terms of a feature-matching rather than a featurechecking framework, for example).
+This book has two main aims, corresponding to the two conjuncts in its title.
+This first is to provide an introduction to recent work in syntactic theory (more particularly to how the computational component operates within the model of Universal Grammar assumed in recent work within the framework of Chomsky's Minimalist Program).
+The second is to provide a description of a range of phenomena in English syntax, making use of key minimalist concepts and assumptions as far as possible - while avoiding excessive technical complexity.
+This new book can be seen as a successor to (or updated version of) my (1997b) book Syntax: A Minimalist Introduction.
+There is quite a lot of duplication of material between the earlier book and this one (particularly in the first few chapters), though the present book also contains substantial new material (e.g. on agreement, case, split projections and phases), and the analysis of many phenomena presented in this book differs from that in its predecessor (with agreement being presented in terms of a feature-matching rather than a feature-checking framework, for example).